 - Cream the butter and sugars together very well.
 You want to whip lots of air into the batter so that your cookies are fluffy and thick rather than flat and thin.

-- Press chocolate pieces on top of the cookies.
+- Press extra chocolate pieces on top of the cookies.
 Add the chocolate pieces a few minutes before the cookies are finished baking to get picture-perfect cookies.

 - Use a large circular ring or fork to make your cookies perfect circles.
 This is completely optional but if you want perfectly round cookies, use this tip!
-Immediately after taking your cookies out of the oven, use a circular cookie cutter that’s slightly larger than your cookies and swirl your cookies around inside the ring to knock any uneven edges into a perfect circle.
+Immediately after taking your cookies out of the oven, use a circular cookie cutter or any round bowl that’s slightly larger than your cookies and swirl your cookies around inside the ring to knock any uneven edges into a perfect circle.
 You can also use a fork to push in any uneven edges.

 Frequently asked questions